Having a Tough Child: The Emotional Reality No One Talks About

 Remain uncomplicated and firm.
 “You can be upset, but you can’t speak to me like that” is an example of setting a limit.
 If the discussion goes on, stop it.
 Teach a “retry later” approach: “Try it again with respectful words.”
 When you continually demand and model respect, it grows.

-What to do while dealing with a tough child, when his behaviour is worse in public?
+What to do when dealing with a tough child whose behaviour is worse in public?

 Make a plan in advance and keep things simple.
 Set expectations before you enter, bring snacks, and limit the length of your outings.
 Move to a quiet area, repeat one soothing word, and leave if necessary if a meltdown begins.
 Safety and composure are more important than winning the moment.

-Is my child “strong-willed” or is something wrong while having a tough child?
+Is my child “strong-willed” or is something wrong with having a tough child?

 Strong-willed children can still learn boundaries, although they frequently desire control, dispute, and feel strongly.
 It might be more than temperament if your child also has trouble with sleep, focus, anxiety, learning, or frequent, violent outbursts.
 An expert examination might provide light on the situation.